-Girls’ LEAP’s vision is a world where all girls and nonbinary youth grow into powerful, capable adults realizing the power of their aspirations.
+Girls’ LEAP’s vision is a world where all girls and gender-expansive youth grow into powerful, capable adults realizing the power of their aspirations.

-We believe in the extraordinary potential of young women
+We believe in the extraordinary potential of gender-expansive youth

 We believe in choice, consent, and emotional resilience